In the guide below, we explain and compare closed loop vs open loop recycling.

 Open loop recycling may be considered a process or practice that is more of a part of a linear economy.

 Closed Loop vs Open Loop Recycling: Main Differences

-– Closed loop may use less of some inputs (like energy, water, chemicals, etc)
+– Closed loop may use less of some inputs (like energy, water, chemicals, etc) in some instances

 – Closed loop may require less new raw material when reusing recycled material

 – Closed loop may use materials more frequently for their original use, compared to open loop which may use materials more frequently for a different use

 Closed Loop Recycling Examples